-Diagnosis reveals the actual cause of the sore throat, paving way for the appropriate treatment.
+Diagnosis reveals the actual cause of the sore throat, paving the way for the appropriate treatment.

 How To Treat Sore Throat In Infants?

-Sore throat usually does not require treatment and cures by itself (16).
+A sore throat usually does not require treatment and cures by itself (17).
 A doctor may, however, prescribe medications to treat the underlying condition.
 Antibiotics are prescribed if the sore throat is caused by bacteria.
 Viral infections seldom require medication since symptoms lose their intensity in a week to ten days.